bergmanlab/drosophila-transposons/README.md

 from version 9.42 to 9.43 are to separate the metadata into a separarte README file and add TART-A, TART-B, and TART-C DNA sequences.

-Versions 9.42, 9.43 and subsequent releases of this dataset can be found in https://github.com/cbergman/transposons/versions.
-The most up-to-date version of the dataset can be found in https://github.com/cbergman/transposons/current, which may contain additional improvements to the dataset that have not yet been incorporated into an official release.
+Versions 9.42, 9.43 and subsequent releases of this dataset can be found [here](https://github.com/cbergman/transposons/tree/master/releases).
+The most up-to-date version of the dataset can be found [here](https://github.com/cbergman/transposons/tree/master/current), which may contain additional improvements to the dataset that have not yet been incorporated into an official release.

 We thank Margi Butler, Elena Casacuberta, Madeline Crosby, Bob Levis,